Mike Wallace (politician): Councillor

 Born in Brockville, Ontario, Wallace was first elected to Burlington City Council in the fall of 1994, representing the southeast area of Burlington, now Ward 5.
 He was re-elected in 1997, 2000, and 2003.
 Before running for councillor, Wallace graduated from the University of Guelph, majoring in political science.

 Wallace was nominated as the candidate for the newly formed Conservative Party for the 2004 federal election, running against long-time Liberal incumbent Paddy Torsney.
 A resurgence in the Liberal support across Ontario resulted in a 4,000-vote victory for Torsney.

 Wallace did not resign as councillor for the 2004 federal election and continued to represent Ward 5.

 Conservative MP

 Mike Wallace represented Burlington in the House of Commons of Canada.

 Wallace is a graduate of the University of Guelph, and majored in Political Science.
 He moved to Burlington with his wife Caroline in 1987 with his two daughters, Ashley and Lindsay.
 He was elected to Burlington City Council in 1994, re-elected in 1997, 2000 and 2003 then elected as the federal MP for Burlington in 2006.
-He was re-elected in 2008 and 2011 before being defeated by Karina Gould in 2015.
+He was re-elected in 2008 and 2011.

 Wallace's work on the Hill included being the Chair of the Standing Committee on Justice and Human Rights.
 He also chaired the Conservative Marine Caucus and was part of the inter-party Steel Caucus.
 Wallace was also on the executive of the Canada Japan Parliamentary Association as well as on the board of the Canada Ukraine Friendship group.

 He ran for reelection in 2015 and was defeated by Karina Gould.